-After tapping the stand or show icon the second part of the menu appears (Fig. 14).
+After tapping the Second or Second part of the menu appears (Fig. 14).
 It allows user to activate recording of the following parameters:

 - HARMONICS ACTIVE POWER activates recording of all harmonic active powers, - HARMONICS REACTIVE POWER activates recording of all harmonic reactive powers.